-eCommerce businesses are responsible for billions of dollars in ad revenue every year, trying to drive traffic to their websites.
-And yet, the conversion rate for eCommerce businesses remains relatively low, often between 1.75% and 2.4%, making the customer journey funnel a leaky one.
+eCommerce businesses are responsible for billions of dollars in ad revenue annually, trying to drive traffic to their website or online store.
+And yet, the conversion rate for eCommerce businesses remains relatively low, often between 1.75% and 2.4%, making the customer journey funnel leaky.
+So what's happening?

 One of the contributors to this statistic is shopping cart abandonment.
-The vast majority of visitors leave without having made a purchase, although not all of them put anything in their cart.
-It might be useful to calculate your cart abandonment rate to get a good idea about what you are dealing with.
+Most visitors leave without having made a purchase, although not all of them put anything in their cart.
+Calculating your cart abandonment rate might be useful to get a good idea about what you are dealing with.

 Why do people abandon eCommerce carts?

-There isn’t one reason for this phenomenon and there isn’t one solution.
-First, let’s talk about some of the reasons visitors might abandon their shopping carts.
+There isn’t one reason for this phenomenon, and there isn’t one solution.
+First, let’s talk about why visitors might abandon their shopping carts.

 - Surprising shipping costs.
-If they didn’t anticipate shipping charges or if they are higher than expected, customers may change their minds.
+Customers may change their minds if they didn’t anticipate shipping charges or if they are higher than expected.

 - Offers.
-Shoppers are spoiled by many offers and promotions.
+Many offers and promotions spoil shoppers.
 Some customers are hooked on the small and simple thrill of deal-seeking and might be easily persuaded to go to a competitor by a symbolic offer.
 Keep them on your site by offering multiple offers rather than just one, and showcase them in an engaging multi-slider that can improve sales by more than 60%.

 - Mandatory sign-up.
-Requiring that customers create an account may be a way for you to enter them into your mailing list but may end up being a hindrance to a sale.
-It adds a step that is probably unrelated to the current purchase and is therefore redundant.
+Requiring that customers create an account may be a way for you to enter them into your mailing list but may be a hindrance to a sale.
+It adds a step that is probably unrelated to the current purchase and is, therefore, redundant.